anijs/anijs.wiki.repository/Remove-animation-after-function.md

 Remove animation after function
 ===============================

-In several ocations it is necessary to eliminate the classes that defines the animations after these ones are executed.
+Sometimes it's necessary to eliminate the classes that defines the animations after these ones are executed.
 For this matter AniJS provides a default helper with the function **removeAnim**.
 This function can be specified by the **after** definition.

 Example: